jxxcarlson/scripta-compiler/README.md

 This project was partially supported by a grant from the Simons Foundation.
 I wish to thank the Foundation for their generosity.

 NOTE: I am now working on version 2 of the compiler.
-It features a more modular design and a much simplifie API.
+It features a more modular design and a much simplified API.

 ## Contact